durrantlab/webina/README.md

 setting up a Webina run.

 __Input PDBQT Files.__ The "Input (PDBQT) Files" subsection allows the user to select their receptor and ligand files.
-As is the case with command-line Vina, these files must be in the PDBQT format.
 The user can also optionally specify a known-pose PDB or PDBQT ligand file.
 This file includes the ligand in its experimentally determined, correct bound pose (e.g., per X-ray crystallography or NMR).
 The known-pose file plays no role in the docking calculation; rather, it serves as a positive-control reference for evaluating Webina-predicted